jacohallum/jacohallum/README.md

 ## FightWatchr (In Progress)

-**[FightWatchr](https://github.com/jacohallum/fightwatchr)** is a full-stack sports hub that lets users manage notifications, track teams, and view event highlights across major leagues.
+**[FightWatchr](https://github.com/jacohallum/fightwatchr)** is a full-stack UFC hub that lets users manage notifications, track fighters, and view event highlights across all events.
 It is built with:

 * **Next.js** and **TypeScript**